yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 ### Order Object on the IdO-CA side

-When sending the Order to the ACME CA, the IdO SHOULD strip the "delegated" and "cname" attributes sent by the NDC ({{sec-profile-ndc-to-ido}}).
+When sending the Order to the ACME CA, the IdO SHOULD strip the `delegated` and `cname` attributes sent by the NDC ({{sec-profile-ndc-to-ido}}).
 The IdO MUST add the necessary STAR extensions to the Order.
-In addition, to allow the NDC to download the certificate using unauthenticated GET, the IdO MUST add the "auto-renewal" object and inside it, include the "allow-certificate-get" attribute and set it to true.
+In addition, to allow the NDC to download the certificate using unauthenticated GET, the IdO MUST add the `auto-renewal` object and inside it, include the `allow-certificate-get` attribute and set it to true.

 ### Capability Discovery

-In order to help a client to discover support for this profile, the directory object of an ACME server MUST contain the following attribute in the "meta"
+In order to help a client to discover support for this profile, the directory object of an ACME server MUST contain the following attribute in the `meta`
 field:

 - delegation-enabled: boolean flag indicating support for the profile specified in this memo.
 An ACME server that supports this delegation profile MUST include this key, and MUST set it to true.

-The "delegation-enabled" flag may be specified regardless of the existence or setting of the "auto-renewal" flag.
+The `delegation-enabled` flag may be specified regardless of the existence or setting of the `auto-renewal` flag.

 ### On Cancellation